LucienHH/docs-xsapi/api-reference/user-statistics/get-users-xuid-xuid-scids-scid-stats-include-valuemetadata.md

 {% api-method-parameter name="X-Xbl-Contract-Version" type="string" required=true %}
 Indicates which version of the API to use.
 This value must be set to "3" in order to include value metadata in the response.
 {% endapi-method-parameter %}
+{% api-method-parameter name="X-RequestedServiceVersion" type="string" required=true %}
+Build name/number of the service to which this request should be directed.
+The request will only be routed to that service after verifying the validity of the header, the claims in the authentication token, and so on.
+Default value: 1.
+{% endapi-method-parameter %}
 {% endapi-method-headers %}
 {% endapi-method-request %}
 {% api-method-response %}